Goodwood - Millswood

 AreaSearch analysis of residential development drivers sees Goodwood - Millswood recording a relatively average level of approval activity when compared to local markets analysed countrywide

 Goodwood - Millswood has seen approximately 50 dwellings granted development approval annually.
-The Australian Bureau of Statistics (ABS) reports that from FY-21 to FY-25251 homes were approved, with 29 already approved in FY-26.
-Over the past five financial years, an average of 1.2 people moved to the area per dwelling built.
-However, this figure has increased to 4.6 people per dwelling over the last two financial years, suggesting growing demand and potential undersupply.
-The average construction cost value for new homes is $576,000, indicating a focus on premium market developments.
+Over the past five financial years, from FY21 to FY25251 homes were approved, with a further 65 approved in FY26 as of now.
+On average, 1.2 people moved to the area each year for every dwelling built over these five years.
+However, this figure has increased to 4.6 people per dwelling over the past two financial years, suggesting growing popularity and potential undersupply.

 Frequently Asked Questions - Development